Skip to main content

 2. Enable deposits on relevant services — reduces no-shows

-3. Save cards on file at checkout — speeds up future staff-side flows (checkout, rebooking from the dashboard, charging late-cancel or no-show fees automatically)
+3. Save cards on file at checkout — speeds up future checkout, rebooking from the dashboard, and automatic late-cancel or no-show fee charges

 Each rung pays for itself before you climb to the next.

-Card-on-file scope: affects staff-side flows (checkout, rebooking from the dashboard, fee charging).
+Card-on-file scope: affects your checkout, rebooking, and fee-charging flows.
 It does NOT change the client-facing online booking flow — that takes payment fresh through Stripe Checkout every time.
 The speed-up is on your side of the counter.

 Cancellation policy — windows and fees